Transcription

 You can also use a chocolate mousse.

 A crème brûlée.
-A classic French dessert.
+This is a classic French dessert.

 We have, of interest, the brioche perdue.
 Brioche perdue is like French toast, but more delicious.
 Instead of just using bread, we use brioche, which is much sweeter, has milk in it, and is much softer.